 Type: demo signup

 Again, we love seeing what will happen next.
 In a few moments you should check your inbox.
 But wait, what is that?
-An opportunity to learn about bringing in more cash with a crash course on email campaigns.
+An opportunity to learn about bringing in more cash with a crash course on email marketing campaigns.
 That offer can be strong enough to get someone to click ‘learn more’.
 Because this is an individual, it makes sense to use a personal photo – it gives a ‘look I am human too and not just a corporation’ vibe.

 Suggestion: There are two options to choose from.
 ‘Learn more’ and ‘watch this video’ – do they lead to the same thing?
 Or are they for two separate options.
 We’d prefer to stick with just one option, or perhaps have the video link after the main CTA is clicked to avoid possible confusion.